-The administrative offices of the College of Arts and Sciences are located in this building.
+The administrative offices of the School of Arts and Humanities are located in this building.
 There are classrooms and studios for art, broadcasting, communication arts, English, and foreign languages.
-A 200-seat theater for lectures, recitals, and theater productions and an art gallery displaying works of nationally recognized, contemporary American artists are also housed here, as well as the office of the Red and Green (student newspaper) and a computer lab.
+A 200-seat theater for lectures, recitals, and theater productions, as well as the office of the Red and Green (student newspaper) and a computer lab.